eflumerf/styleguide/dune-daq-cppguide.md

 If a variable or function's return value is fixed at compile time and you don't see this ever changing, declare it constexpr.
-I say "don't see this ever changing" since similar to "const" or "noexcept", it's hard to revoke this later without breaking other people's code.
+I say "don't see this ever changing" since similar to "const" or "noexcept", changing this later will likely break other people's code.

 ### Integer Types